 A year ago, Karen and her husband Sylvester decided they wanted to RV full time.
 And they didn’t waste any time after that.
-In fact, within a week, they had sold their home, bought a Class C RV, and were off — travelling across the country with their seven-year-old-son, Aiden.
+In fact, within a week, they had sold their home, bought a Class C RV, and were off — traveling across the country with their seven-year-old son, Aiden.
 Speaking about the situation, Karen explained, “It happened very quickly.”

 Despite their busy schedule, crisscrossing the United States, homeschooling their son, Aiden, and Karen keeping up her blog The Mom Trotter, the couple managed to find the time to sit down with Camping World and talk about their RV lifestyle at the 2020 Ultimate RV Show.
 They discuss how and why they decided to pull up their roots and what 2020 has been like for them.
 Watch their interview below.

 A Field Trip Every Day

 Making the jump to full-time RVing is unique to each person.
 For Karen and Sylvester, it was full of its challenges.
 But, it also came naturally to them given their experience travelling.

-Prior to RVing full-time, the family was travelling internationally on a monthly basis.
+Prior to RVing full-time, the family was traveling internationally on a monthly basis.
 Homeschooling was another area where the family came prepared.

 “We’ve always homeschooled since day one so this wasn’t any different for us,” Karen adds.
 The family now weaves homeschooling into their travels.
 Studying topics and historical events then visiting those regions to see them in person where their son will deliver a report on what he’s learned.

 “It’s one thing to read [about a location or topic] but to actually see it in person is just amazing,” Karen adds.

 They also incorporate geography into the curriculum, checking off each state they visit with a large map on the exterior of their Class C. Their son, Aiden also has a book that he uses to track where they’ve been.